AbstractEndeavors/abstract-ai/README.md

 ## Overview

-`api_calls.py` serves as a bridge between your application and the OpenAI GPT API.
-It provides a convenient interface for sending requests, managing responses, and controlling the behavior of the API calls.
-This module is highly customizable, allowing you to establish prompts, instructions, and response handling logic.
+Abstract AI is a feature-rich Python module for interacting with the OpenAI GPT-3 and 4 API.
+It provides an easy way to manage requests and responses with the AI and allows for detailed interaction with the API, giving developers control over the entire process.
+This module manages data chunking for large files, allowing the user to process large documents in a single query.
+It is highly customizable, with methods allowing modules to maintain context, repeat queries, adjust token sizes, and even terminate the query loop if necessary.

 ## Installation